Alessandra Della Porta, MD

 Depending on the setting, responsibilities, learner cohort, and curricula will vary.
 Some simulation centers will be more focused on credentialing, task training, and team training, and others will devote a considerable amount of time to graduate medical education, medical student training, and/or research.
-These distinctions, however, are not based solely on community versus academic training affiliations, as evidenced by the creation of a validated national simulation curriculum by the Veteran’s Affairs Health System.13
+These distinctions, however, are not based solely on community versus academic training affiliations, as evidenced by the creation of a validated national simulation curriculum by the Veterans Health Administration.13

 IN-DEPTH FELLOWSHIP INFORMATION